-How to Know What Type of HR Leader Your Business Needs
+What Type of HR Leader Is Right For Your Business?

 For new businesses and start-ups, Human Resources will initially fall to the leadership team.
 In time, if the start-up is successful, leadership will eventually find it necessary to bring in an HR professional to lead the function.
 There are many skills they will lean on, but what follows are what we feel will be most important in making the transition from ‘no-HR’ to HR.